 As you can see vSphere 5 is just jammed packed full of “Face melting AWESOMESAUCE” 🙂 As more information flows out of the team I’ll create another blog of some of the better vSphere 5 information to help cut down on your google searches 🙂 If you are an EMC Customer or Prospect and you would like more information on how we will integrate please reach out to your account executives and ask if they can bring a vSpecialst out to speak with you !!

-4 Responses to “really cool things in vSphere5”
+4 thoughts on “really cool things in vSphere5”